LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Pytagoras-Pie.md

 ```
 It is then again a piece of cake to find the largest share.

 [Simon Proctor](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/simon-proctor/perl6/ch-1.p6) also used `FatRat` numbers for a better accuracy.
 His program uses a `for` loop to compute iteratively the shares and to keep record of the largest share so far.
 [Kevin Colyer](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/kevin-colyer/perl6/ch-1.p6) used essentially the same algorithm.
-One of his nice innovation is that his solution keeps track of the `$fattestGuest` and the `$biggestSlice` on the fly while computing the slices.
+His solution also keeps track of the `$fattestGuest` and the `$biggestSlice` on the fly while computing the slices.
 [Athanasius](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/athanasius/perl6/ch-1.p6) also used the same iterative approach, except that he decided to use `Real` numbers for the shares and remainders.

 [Noud](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/noud/perl6/ch-1.p6) took a very different, more mathematical-oriented and probably more efficient approach.
-Noting that a person *n* gets `99 / 100 * 98 / 100 * ... * (99 - n + 1) / 100 * n / 100`, which is equal to `= 99! / (100 - n)! * n / 100^n`, Noud first implements a `!` factorial operator and then computes the shares in just one line:
+Noting that a person *n* gets `99 / 100 * 98 / 100 * ... * (99 - n + 1) / 100 * n / 100`, which is equal to `99! / (100 - n)! * n / 100^n`, Noud first implements a `!` factorial operator and then computes the shares in just one line:

 ```Perl6
 sub postfix:<!>(Int $n) { [*] 1..$n };